 Students who request a copy of their education records must pay a reasonable charge for the copies.
 No copies of education records will be released to a student if the student has an outstanding balance due at The Master’s College and Seminary.

 Copies of this statement and the full text of FERPA are available in the Office of Financial Aid.

 Students who believe The Master’s University and Seminary is not complying with the requirements of FERPA or the regulations issued by the Department of Education implementing FERPA may file complaints in writing with:

 400 Maryland Avenue S.W.

 Washington, D.C.
 20202-4605

-The Master’s College and Seminary may amend this policy from time to time.
-Students will be notified of any amendments to this policy through their College and Seminary e-mail accounts, and the amendments will be effective as of the first business day following the transmission of the e-mail.
+The Master’s University and Seminary may amend this policy from time to time.
+Students will be notified of any amendments to this policy through their University and Seminary e-mail accounts, and the amendments will be effective as of the first business day following the transmission of the e-mail.

 Policy Written: 6-22-2005